 Aki Sasamoto is a New York-based, Japanese artist, who works in performance, sculpture, dance, and whatever more medium that takes to get her ideas across.
 Her works have been shown both in performing art and visual art venues in New York and abroad.
 Besides her own works, she has collaborated with musicians, choreographers, scientists and scholars, and she plays multiple roles of dancer, sculptor, or director.

-Sasamoto's performance/installation works revolve around everyday gestures on nothing and everything.
+Sasamoto's performance/installation works revolve around gestures on nothing and everything.
 Her installations are careful arrangements of sculpturally altered found objects, and the decisive gestures in her improvisational performances create feedback, responding to sound, objects, and moving bodies.
 The constructed stories seem personal at first, yet oddly open to variant degrees of access, relation, and reflection.

 [Photo: Paul O'Reilly]